Leonard013/Emotional_Music_Synthesizer/docs/README.md

 ## License

-The project is open-source, encouraging further experimentation and development in the field of AI-generated music.
-It exemplifies the collaborative spirit of the AI and music communities, inviting contributions and improvements.
+The project is open-source, encouraging further experimentation and development in the field of AI generative models.